SenseTecnic/wotkit-php/README.md

 TESTING:

 1. Set configuration parameters in "wotkit_clientConfig.php"
-2. Run "wotkit_ClientOauth2Testing.php" using Chrome or IE*
+2. Run "wotkit_ClientOauth2Testing.php" using Chrome or IE* to test with Oauth Run "wotkit_clientTestCases.php" to test with keys

+Note: Any RED, open tests have failed.
+Any BLUE tests need to visually checked.